-5.15 The Cumbria Local Enterprise Partnership (LEP) was allocated money from the Government, through the national 'Growing Places Fund' to help support local economic growth.
-Renamed locally as the Cumbria Infrastructure Fund (CIF) the allocated money has been identified to help promote the delivery of infrastructure projects needed to unlock developments that can help to create jobs and homes in Cumbria.
-The CIF is not intended to be gap funding to bridge viability gaps but it can help by financing up front infrastructure and thereby financial risk associated with development schemes.
+- 5.16 The Cumbria Local Enterprise Partnership (LEP) was allocated money from the Government, through the national 'Growing Places Fund' to help support local economic growth.
+Renamed locally as the Cumbria Infrastructure Fund (CIF) the allocated money has been identified to help promote the delivery of infrastructure projects needed to unlock developments that can help to create jobs and homes in Cumbria. - 5.17 The CIF is not intended to be funding to bridge viability gaps but it can help by financing up front infrastructure and thereby financial risk associated with development schemes.
 It is a revolving fund and it is expected that the amount of finance provided to help deliver the project is repaid to allow CIF to be replenished and recycled to help other schemes in Cumbria.

-It is envisaged that there will be several bidding rounds once the fund is replenished.
-The CIF is open to applications from across the whole of the County from the private, public sector and private/public sector partnerships, and thereby open to competitive bids.
+5.18 The CIF is open to applications from across the whole of the County from the private, public sector and private/public sector partnerships, and thereby open to competitive bids.
+Already, for example, funding has been received via CIF for a flood defence scheme in Cummersdale.